High ceiling homes are not very common these days. But if you have one, I believe you are lucky enough.

 Plus, on days when there is wind outside, it becomes very tough for you to use the ladder outside for exterior wall painting – balancing and stability can be tough with ladders.

 Scaffoldings for painting your house can be a life savior during these instances.

 Scaffolding is basically a foldable structure that can be easily set up for assisting workers in painting and construction jobs.

 The most basic scaffold system comes with three different parts made of metal:

 - Platform plank made of wood boards or metal – where you stand or walk

-Few other additional parts that a scaffolding system can include are lockable wheels, swivel casters, trestle, guard rails, and outriggers (for additional support usually in structures that are 6 feet tall and above).
+A few other additional parts that a scaffolding system can include are lockable wheels, swivel casters, trestle, guard rails, and outriggers (for additional support, usually in structures that are 6 feet tall and above).

 Benefits of scaffolding

 The major benefit of using a scaffold is it makes painting the ceilings and walls super easy without the need to step down in between.

 The good thing is you can either use them alone or even with your partner during the paint job.